brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 {"role": "user", "content": "Find me a pair of mens formal shoes in medium size."}
 ```

 To tell the LLM how to respond or to provide product prompts we can use the system role.
+We use the "system" role to provide prompts to tell the LLM what to do and how to behave.
+Example below:
 ```
 {"role": "system", "content": "Please respond with a JSON document that has fields for product_id, store_id and price."}
 ```